 Swift Center, 1022 UTA Blvd. · Box 19028 · 817-272-2355 · www.uta.edu/oie

 The Office of International Education (OIE) serves as general coordinator of the University’s international contacts and programs, and seeks to promote, support and assist international activities throughout the University.
-The OIE serves more than 2,500 students and 100 scholars in non-immigrant status, U.S. students wishing to study abroad, and academic units who hire non-immigrant faculty and researchers.
+The OIE serves more than 2,800 students and 100 scholars in non-immigrant status, U.S. students wishing to study abroad, and academic units who host visiting scholars and researchers.

 The Student and Scholar Services area provides programs, consultation and documentation in the area of immigration and federal regulations.
 International students may take advantage of counseling on personal, academic, and financial issues through one-on-one sessions or through activities such as international student discussion groups, special workshops on immigration and other topics of interest.
 The International Programs area plans, organizes, and facilitates mandatory orientations for new international students, an international student discussion group, a friendship program, an international spouse club, an international coffee hour for the UT Arlington community. and workshops of interest to students.
 The tradition of International Week in the spring is facilitated through the International Student Organization.

-The Study Abroad office offers opportunities for credit-bearing study through exchange programs in a number of different countries.
-Language and cultural studies can earn resident credit undertaken on faculty-led and affiliated programs in more than 40 countries.
-Students interested in study abroad opportunities, scholarship, travel and work opportunities abroad will find information at the OIE in Swift Center or by visiting www.uta.edu/oie.
+The Study Abroad office offers opportunities for credit-bearing, international study through exchange, affiliated, and faculty-led programs in more than 60 countries.
+Students earn UTA resident credit for coursework completed on these programs.
+Students interested in study abroad programs, scholarship, travel and work opportunities abroad will find information at the OIE in Swift Center or by visiting http://studyabroad.uta.edu/.